earseneau1/ENTR_Timeline/README.md

 ## 🔔 Course Integration

-This web-based timeline is not just a demo—it's a required assignment in **ENTR 20263: Entrepreneurship & Innovation**.
-Students will actively contribute to the project as part of their coursework.
-The assignment invites students to explore key historical moments in entrepreneurship while simultaneously developing fluency with AI-assisted software development workflows.
+This web-based timeline was built for two reasons: 1) to invite students of **ENTR 20263: Entrepreneurship & Innovation** to explore key historical moments in entrepreneurship while simultaneously developing fluency with AI-assisted software development workflows.
 This hands-on experience is designed to complement class discussions on creativity, innovation, and technological change.

+Students may wish to actively contribute to this project as part of their coursework.

-As part of the assignment, students are required to:
+In the required class assignment, students must:

-* Research and contribute **at least three significant events** in the history of entrepreneurship and innovation.
+* Research **at least three significant events** in the national history of entrepreneurship and innovation.

+Students may optionally:
-* Use generative AI tools (e.g., ChatGPT, GitHub Copilot) to propose and implement software enhancements.
+* Use generative AI tools (e.g., Microsoft Copilot, ChatGPT, Claude, Lamma, etc.) to propose improvements to this website.
+The purpose of doing so is to get some exposure to increasing role of AI in software development, while also learning about databases, and other technical components of creating digital products.
-* Reflect on the role of AI, databases, and software platforms in entrepreneurial practice.

 ## 🧠 Learning Objectives

-This project is designed not to teach advanced programming but to immerse students in modern AI-enabled software processes.
-By interacting with the codebase and using generative AI, students will:
+By using generative AI to interact with the codebase, students will:

 * **Explore no-code/low-code workflows**: Understand how platforms like Supabase, GitHub, and modern JS libraries accelerate development.
 * **Engage with AI tools**: Use agents and assistants to refactor code, suggest features, and improve UX/UI.
-* **Collaborate on software**: Submit feature ideas and enhancements as pull requests with clear AI-generated context.
+* **Collaborate on software**: Submit feature ideas and enhancements using pull requests.

-## ✨ Features
+## ✨ Features of the Website

 ### Interactive Timeline View